 Convention Meaning boldface Boldface type indicates graphical user interface elements associated with an action, or terms defined in text or the glossary. italic Italic type indicates book titles, emphasis, or placeholder variables for which you supply particular values. monospace Monospace type indicates commands within a paragraph, URLs, code in examples, text that appears on the screen, or text that you enter. <> Angle brackets enclose user-supplied names. [] Brackets enclose optional clauses from which you can choose one or none.

-Meaning Ellipsis points in an example mean that information not directly related to the example has been omitted.
-Represents the full path of the Oracle home.
-Represents the full path of the instance home associated with MID TIER_ORACLE_HOME.
-Represents the full path of the Oracle Application Server Infrastructure Oracle home, and is used where it is necessary to distinguish between the middle tier, Oracle Application Server Infrastructure, or Oracle Metadata Repository.
-Represents the full path of the OracleAS Infrastructure home containing the Oracle Metadata Repository, and is used where it is necessary to distinguish between the middle tier, Oracle Application Server Infrastructure, or Oracle Metadata Repository.
+Ellipsis points in an example mean that information not directly related to the example has been omitted.
+MW_HOME Represents the full path of the Middleware home.
+ORACLE_HOME Represents the full path of the Oracle home.
+ORACLE INSTANCE Represents the full path of the instance home associated with ORACLE_HOME.
+INFRA_ORACLE HOME Represents the full path of the Oracle Application Server Infrastructure Oracle home, and is used where it is necessary to distinguish between the middle tier, Oracle Application Server Infrastructure, or Oracle Metadata Repository.
+METADATA_REP ORACLE_HOME Represents the full path of the OracleAS Infrastructure home containing the Oracle Metadata Repository, and is used where it is necessary to distinguish between the middle tier, Oracle Application Server Infrastructure, or Oracle Metadata Repository.